mcfreund/mcfreund.github.io/_pages/publications.md

 author_profile: true
 ---

-To download a PDF of each paper, click on the "paper" link below the title.
+To download a PDF of each, click on the "paper" link below the title.

 To navigate to the online version, click on the title.